Kitchen tips : How to store lemons | 5 best ways to store lemons fresh for longer

 How to store lemons in freezer

-To store lemons for longer duration let’s say for 3 to 4 weeks first you have to keep the lemons in a zip-locked bags, then squeeze out as much air as possible then you can safely keep them in the middle shelves or door shelves of refrigerator.
+To store lemons for a longer duration let’s say for 3 to 4 weeks first you have to keep the lemons in zip-locked bags, then squeeze out as much air as possible then you can safely keep them in the middle shelves or door shelves of the refrigerator.

 | Also read : how to check plate and cutlery are germ free

 How to store cut lemons

 We all know cut fruits always have a tendency to reduce water loss and oxidization which becomes yellowish colour on the cut surface.

 To protect from this first place lemons halve cut-side down on a plastic wrap thoroughly wrap the lemons then put the lemons in an airtight container and safely keep them in the refrigerator for at least 2 to 3 days.

 | Also read : how to blanch almond fast

 If lemon juice is kept at room temperature then it can easily generate bacteria in it and lose its texture.